google/blockly-samples/codelabs/custom_renderer/custom_renderer.md

 ### The application

-Use the (`npx @blockly/create-package app`)[https://www.npmjs.com/package/@blockly/create-package) command to create a standalone application that contains a sample setup of Blockly, including custom blocks and a display of the generated code and output.
+Use the Use the [`npx @blockly/create-package`](https://www.npmjs.com/package/@blockly/create-package) command to create a standalone application that contains a sample setup of Blockly, including custom blocks and a display of the generated code and output.
   1. Run `npx @blockly/create-package app custom-renderer-codelab`.
 This will create a blockly application in the folder `custom-renderer-codelab`.
   1. `cd` into the new directory: `cd custom-renderer-codelab`.
   1. Run `npm start` to start the server and run the sample application.